A Straight Answer on Pricing

 Website Cost FAQs

 Yes.
-You should budget for hosting, domain renewal, and regular maintenance to keep your site secure and performing well.
+You should budget for hosting (£15–£25 per month), domain renewal (£10–£15 per year), and regular maintenance to keep your site secure and performing well (£50–£100 per month if you want someone actively looking after it).
+A site left entirely unattended will eventually cause problems.

 Contact Us